cyclic-software/docs/docs/serverless/on-demand.md

 ### Sockets
 Socket connectivity is not available because it requires the server to continuously be connected to a potentially idle client.
 [Read more](/troubleshooting/websockets)
 :::note  Workaround
 Some popular socket connection libraries such as `SocketIO` have automatic fallback mechanisms to revert to polling for this scenario.
-Polling works for many use cases that do not require instantaneous real-time push from server.
+Polling works for many use cases that do not require an instantaneous real-time push from the server.

 Keep in mind that polling uses up a lot of requests and choose an appropriate polling rate for your use-case that is not excessive.
 :::